aversag/azure-dns-to-cloudflare/README.md

-# azure-dns-to-cloudflare
+# Azure DNS to Cloudflare Import Script
-Small bash script which exports azure DNS in a suitable format for a cloudflare import.
+This repository contains a small Bash script designed to facilitate the export of Azure DNS records into a format that can be easily imported into Cloudflare.